Are Blue Eyes More Sensitive to the Sun?

-Because light colored eyes are more susceptible to damage from the sun, many eye doctors recommend you limit your exposure.
+Because light-colored eyes are more susceptible to damage from the sun, many eye doctors recommend you limit your exposure.
 Consequently, most people cannot avoid this.
 So, the good news is that you can easily prevent damage.
-Simply avoid prolonged unprotected exposure by wearing sunglasses or wide brimmed hats.
+Avoid prolonged unprotected exposure by wearing sunglasses or wide-brimmed hats.
 Not only does this serve to reduce sensitivity, but it also protects the eyes against the sun’s harmful UV rays.

 So, are blues eyes more sensitive to the sun?
 You bet.
-But, there are steps you can take to ensure that your light colored eyes are protected at all times.
+But, there are steps you can take to ensure that you protect your light-colored eyes at all times.
 Have more questions?
 Contact the professionals at Looking Glass optical.
 Our knowledgeable team is here to provide you peace of mind.
 We can schedule an appointment to address all of your concerns.